Program Arcade GamesWith Python And Pygame

 Unix and Unix-like distributions may come with a Pygame package, or the ability to easily get one.
 If you want to compile from source, this is what I've used on Linux Mint:

-# Load required packages sudo apt-get install mercurial libsdl1.2-dev libsmpeg-dev sudo apt-get install libasound2-doc libglib2.0-doc python-dev sudo apt-get install libsdl-ttf2.0-dev libsdl-image1.2-dev sudo apt-get install libsdl-mixer1.2-dev libportmidi-dev sudo apt-get install libavformat-dev libswscale-dev # Use mercurial to clone current code hg clone https://bitbucket.org/pygame/pygame # Build and install cd pygame sudo python setup.py
+# Load required packages sudo apt-get install mercurial libsdl1.2-dev sudo apt-get install libasound2-doc libglib2.0-doc python3-dev sudo apt-get install libsdl-ttf2.0-dev libsdl-image1.2-dev sudo apt-get install libsdl-mixer1.2-dev libportmidi-dev sudo apt-get install libavformat-dev libswscale-dev sudo apt-get install libfreetype6-dev sudo apt-get install libsmpeg-dev # Use mercurial to clone current code hg clone https://bitbucket.org/pygame/pygame # Build and install cd pygame sudo python3 setup.py

 The biggest risk on UNIX platforms is that your default Python version might be in the 2.x series, and that code won't work with the code examples here in the book.
 Make sure you have and are using Python 3.x.